tadivenkat/video-streaming-app/README.md

-# A Video Streaming application using Micoservices architecture
+# A Video Streaming Micoservice
 ## Getting started
 ```
 $ cd into the project directory